Kenyan musician Ayub Ogada, a virtuoso nyati player, died on Friday, February 1st, 2019. He was 63.

 Absalom Nyinza, popularly Abbi, Abbi is one of Kenya’s finest Afro-fusionist, who launched his second album Indigo in August 2007.

 With roots in Kenyan people’s traditional instruments and tunes, he fuses contemporary instruments from the world today, such as West-African jembe, kora along with piano, violin, sax, flute, bass, guitars and drums.
 Abbi takes his Kenyan beats into a newness, experimenting with other genres as salsa, jazz, reggae, and pop.
 Furthermore, he likes mixing different languages and sings in both English, Swahili, Luhya (his mother-tongue), French, Luo and Maasai.
 His music has taken him on tours and festival-performances several times such as the North Sea Jazz and Mundial festival.

 Abbi began his musical career in 1993 as an a cappella singer, and ventured into Afro-fusion some years later.
 His first solo-album came out in 2003 titled Mudunia?
 This album lead to two Kisima-awards for Best Male Artist and Most Promising Artist.

-Ayub Ogada was born in Mombasa on the coast of Kenya.
+Job Seda, better known as Ayub Ogada was born in 1956 in Mombasa on the coast of Kenya.
 At the age of six he accompanied his father, who was studying medicine in the United States, and his mother when they took their musical act on tour.
 When he returned to Kenya, he attended a Catholic school, and then an English boarding school.
 This education and his outstanding ability with percussion led him to a position with the French Cultural Centre in Nairobi, composing modern and traditional music for productions.

 In 1979, Ayub co-founded the African Heritage Band; after six years, two albums and several lucrative movie roles, he decided to move on.
 Ayub found himself in the UK in 1986, where he was quickly snapped up by London’s African music set.